SmartToolFactory/Compose-Image/README.md

-# Image on Steroids
+# Compose Image on Steroids

-Collection of Image Composables and utility functions for Jetpack compose to expand and enrich displaying, manipulating, scaling, morphing, zooming, exif and more with
+Collection of Images, Modifiers, utility functions for Jetpack Compose to expand and enrich displaying, manipulating, scaling, resizing, zooming, and getting cropped `ImageBitmap` based on selection area

 https://user-images.githubusercontent.com/35650605/177825237-6b509ff5-5027-44aa-b9db-84b93f21fdfa.mp4

 ## ImageWithConstraints
 A composable that lays out and draws a given `ImageBitmap`.
 This will attempt to